Firehose (band): History

-Firehose was formed in the spring of 1986 shortly after the accidental death of D. Boon brought an end to Watt and Hurley's previous band, Minutemen.
+Firehose was formed in the spring of 1986 shortly after D. Boon's accidental death brought an end to Watt and Hurley's previous band, Minutemen.
 Crawford, a then 21-year-old Ohio State student and Minutemen fan, was invited up on the roof of Camper Van Beethoven's van in Columbus, Ohio.
-The members of Camper Van Beethoven told Crawford a false rumor that Watt and Hurley were auditioning guitarists for the band.
+Camper Van Beethoven's Victor Krummenacher told Crawford a rumor that Watt and Hurley were auditioning guitarists for the band.
 Crawford, having found Watt's phone number in the phone book, called him up and expressed his desire to come out to California and play with them.
 Still mourning the loss of his best friend Boon, Watt initially was not interested and had lost much of his desire to play music; however, Crawford's persistence eventually paid off when he showed up unannounced in San Pedro and asked Watt for the chance to come over and play for him.
 Watt eventually agreed and the two met with Crawford "auditioning" for Watt by playing him The Who's "I'm One," as well as a few Minutemen songs.
 Impressed with Crawford's passion and enthusiasm, Watt and Hurley agreed to give the inexperienced "kid" from Ohio a shot and the band was formed.
 Crawford quickly relocated to San Pedro where he became known as ed fROMOHIO and spent nine months sleeping under a desk in Watt's one-bedroom apartment.
-The name of the band was taken from a short film of Bob Dylan doing "Subterranean Homesick Blues" as Watt thought it was funny when Dylan held up a cue card for the lyric that said "firehose".
+The name of the band was taken from Bob Dylan's short film doing "Subterranean Homesick Blues" as Watt thought it was funny when Dylan held up a cue card for the lyric that said "firehose".
 The name is stylized as "fIREHOSE" with a lowercase f as a subtle tribute to the Minutemen whose logo was an all caps MINUTEMEN.